 The lab component of the course will give you hands-on experience in conducting your own research study.
 There will be several in-class lab activities and assignments for you to complete throughout the term, but the largest portion of your work in lab (and your lab grade) will consist of working on your research study and APA paper.
 Early in the term in lab, we will form small groups of 4-5 people and a research topic will be agreed upon.
 You must find at least 7 peer-reviewed journal articles on your topic and formulate a research hypothesis or question.
-You will then create or obtain measures of your construct and administer them to the other students in the class on Data Collection Day, Thursday, July 14th (attendance will be taken during lecture on data collection day, which will be worth 5 points of your final APA paper).
-You must then analyze the data and write an APA style paper of your study (further instructions and guidelines will be provided in class.
-Also, refer to the lab syllabus for further details).
-The term paper must be completed and turned in to your GTF by Tuesday, August 9th, by 5:00PM.
+You will then create or obtain measures of your construct and administer them to the other students in the class on Data Collection Day, Thursday, October 27th (attendance will be taken on data collection day, which will be worth 5 points toward your Lab Attendance points).
+You must then analyze the data and write an APA style paper of your study (further instructions and guidelines will be provided in class).
+The term paper must be completed and turned in to your GTF by Monday, December 5th by 4:00PM.
 Please note that any plagiarism will result in an automatic 'F' for the course.

-Blackboard:
+Blackboard